4 Things That Are Causing Your Dog’s Anxiety

 Aging

-As dogs get older, the risk of developing a cognitive disorder increases.
-This decline in cognition can cause anxiety in many dogs, much like a person who develops Alzheimer’s or dementia.
+Senior dogs risk developing a cognitive disorder.
+Cognitive dysfunction syndrome causes anxiety in many dogs, much like a person who develops Alzheimer’s or dementia.

 Lack of Exposure

-If your dog hasn’t been exposed early on and regularly to new people, places, and experiences, these things can be a major source of anxiety when exposure does occur.
+An anxious dog may not have been exposed early on and regularly to new people, places, and experiences.
+A lack of exposure can be a major source of chronic anxiety when exposure does occur.

 Even though your dog’s anxiety may be deeply ingrained, it’s possible to reduce symptoms with the right treatment.
 And by narrowing down the type of anxiety your dog is experiencing, you can use targeted therapies that will work for him.